maryash/maryash.github.io/135/labs/lab_DB.md

 # Lab on the Use of the Debugger

-**Due:** by the end of the class, no 24 hours deadline extension.
+**Due:** by the end of the class.
 No Gradecope submission.
-Lab instructor checks your program before you leave.
+Lab instructor will check your programs before you leave class.

 ## Introduction

 In this lab we will learn how to use debugger GDB and its GUI front-end [DDD](https://www.gnu.org/software/ddd/).
 It has some convenient features, for example, it can show graphical diagrams with pointers and generally works pretty snappy, so don't judge it by its old interface.
+If you use your own laptop, be aware that you will need DDD today, and should switch to using your Linux accounts for this class.

 ![](https://i.imgur.com/dk0bbfj.png){: .centered}